auralius/matlab_dss_wrapper/README.md

 When the objective function is a function of the state variables, the system's solution must be calculated first.
 For a complex system, such as a system modeled with PDE, SQP will almost certainly fail if the derivative function is not explicitly provided by the user.

 CSDA is signifficantly better.
 It reduces  the number of  iterations for the optimization process to complete.
-In some cases it even works for longer time horizon.
+In some cases, it even works for a longer time horizon.

 ----------------
 The results below is taken from ex1.m.
 The example is about a moving mass that moves from x = 0 to x = 0.5 within exactly 1 second.
 The objective is to minimize the effort.
 At the destination, the mass must stop moving.
 The solver is SQP.